sahana-varadharajan/spotify-data-engineering-analysis/README.md

 ---

 ## Overview
-This project started as a simple “I want to explore my playlists” idea and grew into a small, reusable pipeline.
-It demonstrates practical skills in data extraction, storage, and analysis, with room for future enhancements like dashboards and ETL pipelines.
+This project started as a simple “I want to explore my playlists” idea 🎧 and grew into a small, reusable pipeline.
+It demonstrates practical skills in data extraction, storage, and analysis, with room for future enhancements like dashboards 📊 and ETL pipelines 🔄.

 ---